Looking Closely at the Growth Curve for First BanCorp. (FBP)

 FBP’s Market Performance

-FBP stocks went up by 10.45% for the week, with a monthly jump of 31.10% and a quarterly performance of 17.88%, while its annual performance rate touched -35.65%.
-The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 4.28% for First BanCorp..
-The simple moving average for the period of the last 20 days is 12.35% for FBP stocks with a simple moving average of 6.34% for the last 200 days.
+FBP stocks went down by -2.84% for the week, with a monthly jump of 24.33% and a quarterly performance of 19.30%, while its annual performance rate touched -39.74%.
+The volatility ratio for the week stands at 4.48% while the volatility levels for the past 30 days are set at 4.53% for First BanCorp..
+The simple moving average for the period of the last 20 days is 5.15% for FBP stocks with a simple moving average of 4.94% for the last 200 days.

-During the last 5 trading sessions, FBP rose by +10.45%, which changed the moving average for the period of 200-days by -36.99% in comparison to the 20-day moving average, which settled at $6.01.
-In addition, First BanCorp. saw -37.11% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FBP fell by -2.84%, which changed the moving average for the period of 200-days by -36.93% in comparison to the 20-day moving average, which settled at $6.23.
+In addition, First BanCorp. saw -38.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading